Request Info Enroll Now

 Academic Hours: 2

 JOU 2112 - College Publications III (Newspaper (Growl and Grid)).
 A laboratory course designed to give practical experience in working with college newspaper production.
-News, feature, and editorial writing, make-up and layout, editing, advertising and photography will be emphasized according to student need.
+News, feature, and editorial writing, make-up and layout, editing, and photography will be emphasized according to student need.
 Four hours laboratory.
 Two hours credit.

 JOU 2121 - College Publications IV